ria4/lajujabot/README.md

 python3 main.py
 ```

-You can specify the configuration file to use using `python3 main.py -c config2.json`.
+You can specify an alternative configuration file using `python3 main.py -c config2.json`.

-Bot is up and running, talk to it on Telegram.
+### Credits

+This bot is a rework of [misterino](https://github.com/avivace/misterino), by Denni Bevilacqua and Antonio Vivace.

+It is also indebted to the [twitchAPI](https://github.com/Teekeks/pyTwitchAPI) implementation by Lena 'Teekeks' During.